-Accompanied by the ambassador-permanent representative of Spain before the United Nations, upon arrival the Queen was received by the president of the UICC, Her Royal Highness Princess Dina Mired of Jordan.
+Accompanied by the ambassador-permanent representative of Spain before the United Nations, upon arrival the Queen was received by the president of the UICC, Princess Dina Mired of Jordan.
 The visit was aimed to learn about work and global impact of UICC and AECC, and to explore how Spain can be more active in the international fight against cancer.

 The International Union Against Cancer (UICC) leads initiatives to exchange experience and good practices, training and advocacy.
 The organization unites the community dedicated to the fight against cancer to reduce the global burden that this disease represents, promote equality and integrate cancer control into the global agenda for development and health.

 Founded in 1933 and based in Geneva, Switzerland, the UICC is the largest and oldest international organization against cancer.
-With more than 1,000 member organizations from 162 countries and 56 partners, the UICC brings together the most important entities in the fight against cancer, ministries of health, research and treatment centers, patient associations and industry leaders.
+With more than 1,000 member organizations from 162 countries and 56 partners, the UICC brings together the most important entities in the fight against cancer, ministries of health, research and treatment centres, patient associations and industry leaders.

 Over the years, the UICC has become a reputable, objective and independent institution dedicated to promoting cancer control.
 It urges governments to take action on the issue and ensures that this disease is included as a priority issue in the agendas of the most influential organizations, such as the World Health Organization and the World Economic Forum.
 Since the UICC has obtained the status of the United Nations Economic and Social Council (ECOSOC), it collaborates closely with key United Nations agencies, such as the International Agency for Research on Cancer (IARC), the United Nations Office against Drugs and Crime (UNODC) and the International Atomic Energy Agency (IAEA).